SimplyTyler/Extrem-O-Bot/README.md

 # Extrem-O-Bot
 Multi-Tasking Discord Bots

-### This project is to see how well we could multithread a discord bot across a couple differnet programming language.
-The main ones we will be focusing on will be JavaScript, C-Sharp, and Python.
+### This project is to see how well we could multithread a discord bot across multiple different programming language.
+The main languages are JavaScript, C-Sharp, and Python.
+Of course these bots will be separated and you can choose between them.

 # Setting up a bot in Linux